pinakinmistry/nodejs-services-development/README.md

 The second argument passed to reply.from is the options object.
 It contains an onResponse function.
 If the onResponse function is provided in the options object, the fastify-reply-from plugin will call it and will not end the response, it becomes up to us to manually end the response (with reply.send) in this case.
 The onResponse function is passed the request and reply objects for the route handler and a third argument: res, which represents the response from the upstream service.
 This is the same core http.IncomingMessage object that's passed to the callback of an http.request call.

 The `upper` function is an async generator function.
+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of#Iterating_over_async_generators.
 The res object is an async iterable, which means it can be used with for await of syntax.
 This allows us to grab each chunk from the upstream services response, convert it to a string and then uppercase it.
 We yield the result from the upper function.
 The upper function in turn returns an async iterable object which can be passed to the Node core streams.Readable.from method which will convert the async iterable into a stream.
 The result is passed into reply.send which will take the data from the stream and send it to the response.

 We could have instead buffered all content into memory, uppercased it, and then sent the entire contents to reply.send instead but this would not be ideal in a proxying situation: we don't necessarily know how much content we may be fetching.
 Instead our approach incrementally processes each chunk of data from the upstream service, sending it immediately to the client.

+Now, if we navigate to http://localhost:3000/?url=http://localhost:5000 in a browser the output should be HELLO WORLD.

 ## Single Origin, Multiple Routes